If you’re under 65, your next check-up could include a new screening — one for anxiety.

 A panel of medical experts is, for the first time, recommending that adults under the age of 65 get screened annually by their primary care physician for the increasingly common mental health condition, even if they don’t have symptoms.

-Doing so can help identify an anxiety disorder early on so people can be connected to care, U.S. Preventive Services Task Force member Lori Pbert said in a statement about the group’s draft recommendation, posted Sept.
-20. The public has until Oct.
-17 to comment on the proposed guidelines before they are finalized.
+Doing so can help identify an anxiety disorder early on so people can be connected to care, U.S. Preventive Services Task Force member Lori Pbert said in a Sept.
+20, 2022 statement, when the group's draft recommendation was first posted.
+The recommendation was finalized on June 20, 2023, and published in the medical journal JAMA.

 “This is, I think, sorely needed and sorely overdue,” says Robert Hudak, M.D., a psychiatrist at University of Pittsburgh Medical Center Western Psychiatric Hospital.